Semi-analytical solutions for eigenvalue problems of chains and periodic graphs: Evaluating spectra of chains and periodic graphs

-\begin {enumerate} \item $Q^k(z) = r$ (or $Q^k(z) = i$) has $k$ distinct roots (can be verified by Euclids algorithm) which corresponds to $k$ curves as $r$ (or $i$) is varied smoothly.
-(1.1.1) \item $Q^k(z) = r $ (or $Q^k(z) = i$) have odd powers therefore $R \rightarrow R$ and $ I \rightarrow I $ map exists.
-When $k$ of the form $4m+1$, spectrum contains real axis as one of the curve and $k$ of the form $4m+3$ spectrum contains imaginary axis as one of the curves.
-(Theorem \ref{main})
+\item Note that when $k$ is of the form $4m+1$, spectrum contains real axis as one of the curve and $k$ of the form $4m+3$ spectrum contains imaginary axis as one of the curves (Theorem \ref{3fort}).

+\item Convergence of the absolute value of eigenvalues of $2 \times 2$ recurrence matrix i.e. $|r_{\pm}|$ defined in section \ref{rsec}, indicates the convergence to the limiting spectrum for tridiagonal $k$-Toeplitz matrices (as shown in appendix using Widom's theorems).
+In figure \ref{rrat}, the maximum, minimum and average of absolute $r$ are plotted for $S_3$ with $N \in \{3,6,9, \cdots 300\}$.

 \end{enumerate}